Skip to content ↓

 2. Advises travelers to a specific region or city, regardless of country rating, to “Reconsider travel” or “Do not travel”; or

-3. Notes that U.S. government employees’ travel is currently restricted.
+3. Notes that U.S. government employees’ travel is currently restricted (these destinations are treated as a level 3/”Reconsider travel”).

 See current list of “high-risk” destinations.

-If the DOS risk level for your destination changes prior to departure, you may be required to request a waiver or you may need to postpone or cancel your trip.
+If the DOS risk level for your destination changes before departure, you may be required to request a waiver or you may need to postpone or cancel your trip.
 Travelers are urged to plan accordingly.

 High-risk waiver application